Cordyceps Mushroom Ring | (Cordyceps militaris) | Size 9 - 9 ½, 18k gold vermeil

 The cordyceps twist around the front of the finger, but don’t form a perfect circle.
 So there is room for some extra flesh to squeeze into the negative space at the top.
 We recommend trying one on in person at one of our events, but if that isn’t possible, keep in mind that we do accept returns and exchanges.

 Cordyceps are a parasitic fungus that attacks small insect hosts and alters their brain chemistry to serve their own purposes.
-Made famous through Planet Earth and HBO’s The Last of Us, this ingenious life form is now having a moment in culture.
+Made famous through Planet Earth and HBO’s The Last of Us, this ingenious creature is now having a moment in culture.

 ***I don't know my ring size*** Fill out this form and we’ll put a free plastic ring sizer in the mail for you today - RING SIZER REQUEST FORM